jibone/jibone.github.com/_posts/2013-08-15-from-wordpress-to-jekyll.md

 Github support Jekyll with their Github pages.
 Github store and serve your static website.
 This is what I went for.

+I like the idea of not having any 'backend'.
+There is no secure admin panel to login in to and I can write my blog post with any text editor, format it with Markdown.
+When I'm done I just need to `git push` and it's up.

-I am just starting to play around with, will update on this topic more.
+I am just starting to play around with Jekyll, will update on this topic more.